sabdulramoni2/Nexus-Java-Maven-APP/README.md

 # Nexus- Artifact Repository Manager

 ## **Project Overview**
-This project demonstrates building a java application using Gradle build tool and publishing the artifact to Nexus.
+This project demonstrates building a java application using Maven build tool and publishing the artifact to Nexus.
 ---

 ## **Features**